You don’t need Greenfingers or special equipment to have thriving houseplants. Instead, a little loving care and a few basic facts are all you need...

 Half the secret of success is realising that different houseplants have different needs.
 If you observe your plants you will soon learn when water is required and when misting is beneficial.
 The basic requirements for all plants are light, humidity, water, warmth and food.
 The balance between them is the key to consistent success.

 Adequate light is essential, but many plants with large thick green leaves can survive in shady corners for some time.
-Indoor flowering plants and foliage plants with coloured or variegated leaves, need good, bright light.
+Indoor flowering plants and foliage plants with coloured or variegated leaves need good, bright light.
 Only cacti and succulents appreciate direct summer sun at mid-day.
-In winter unshaded sunlight should have no scorching affect on any plant.
+In winter unshaded sunlight should have no scorching effect on any plant.

 Most forms of home heating produce an atmosphere, which is too dry for the majority of pot plants.
 Central heating in winter will create a warm atmosphere, which is as dry as the Sahara Desert.
 You can either spray your plants with fine droplets of water regularly or create a micro-climate around their leaves by grouping or by packing moss between the pot and its decorative container.